-BAK 2302: Final Book Report: Average score for book report is 90%.
-Conclusion: Assessment Goal/Threshold Met

-Analysis of Results: 8 out of 9 students scored in the 90-100% range; only 1 student did not complete the assignment as directed and scored in the 40-49% range.
+BAK 2302: Final Book Report: Students wrote a book report for a professional level cookbook using MLA format and rubric.
+Average score for book report is 95%.
+Conclusion: Assessment Goal/Threshold Met Analysis of Results: 97% of students scored in the 90-100% range.